LiewWS/5780-mini-project/README.md

 ## How it works

 When the stick falls it rotates the horizonal gear.
 The horizonal gear spins a magnet which a magnetic encoder reads.
 The readings from the magnetic encoder are transmitted to the STM32 through I2C.
-The microcontroller performs a control feedback loop to determine a PWM.
-The PWM is then converted to an 8 bit usart byte for the master bluetooth module to send to the the slave Bluetooth.
-The 8 bit byte contains 7 bits for the PWM 1 - 100. and the 8th MSB to determine direction.
-The slave bluetooth recieves the PWM information and connects to another STM32 which drives the motor.
+After configuring the zero position of the magnetic encoder, the microcontroller performs a control feedback loop to determine the PWM duty cycle and motor direction.

+The values for PWM duty cycle and motor direction are encoded as an 8-bit command and sent via USART to the Buetooth module for transmission to the motor controller board.
+The 8-bit command has the following format: command[6:0] encode the PWM duty cycle (0 to 100) and command[7] encodes the motor direction.
+The motor controller board updates the PWM duty cycle and motor direction whenever an interrupt is triggered by USART1, indicating that a new command has been received.

 ## Photos
 ![IMG_5142](https://github.com/user-attachments/assets/d7c52bec-53e8-4729-8df6-f70c4dea501a)